isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

       </tr>
     </thead>
     <tbody>
-     <tr><td><a target="_blank" href="https://www.eventbrite.sg/cc/reading-programmes-for-0-6-years-old-570869"><b> Jiggle Read & Rhyme | Early READ  </b></a></td>
+     <tr><td><a target="_blank" href="https://www.eventbrite.sg/cc/reading-programmes-for-0-6-years-old-570869"><b> Jiggle Read & Rhyme </b></a></td>
-        <td>Join other parents with young children and support your child’s early development through an enjoyable virtual session with songs and rhymes.
+        <td>Join other parents with young children and support your child’s early development through an enjoyable session with songs and rhymes.
 This programme is intended for parents and toddlers 1-3 years old. </td>
        <td>Check out all the Jiggle Read & Rhyme sessions for March!</td>
         <td>Various Locations</td>
       </tr>